 The Tiny Book knows what you’re talking about!

-Let’s try to keep those travel expenses contained with these great things you can do for free in Heraklion!
+Let’s try to keep those travel expenses contained with these great free things you can do in Heraklion, Crete!

 Best Hotels in Heraklion

 Affordable: Candia Studios & Rooms or Rea Hotel in the city center.

 Mid-range: Capsis Astoria and Veneziano Boutique Hotel in town.

 Luxury: GDM Megaron H. M. Hotel or Galaxy Iraklio in the center.